sleepti3ht/Steam-Dota-2-Inventory-Parser/README.md

 Only items from these heroes **with gems** are included in the results.

-Couriers and target items (e.g. `Not stated`) are still included regardless of hero.
+Couriers and target items (e.g. `YOUR ITEM`) are still included regardless of hero.

 ## Summoned Unit Filtering